Phishing

 Tailgating

 Unlike the cyber-based or remote attacks described above, tailgating is a social engineering technique used in physical locations.
-In a tailgating attack, a criminal will attempt to follow someone who has legitimate access into a restricted area to access the systems or physical items held there.
-This can be as simple as slipping through barriers in a crowded lobby, sharing the elevator with legitimate employees, and having someone hold the door to a restricted office space or other area.
+In a tailgating attack, a criminal will attempt to follow someone who has legitimate access into a restricted area to gain access to the systems or physical items held there.
+This can be as simple as slipping through barriers in a crowded lobby, sharing the elevator with legitimate employees, and having someone hold the door to a restricted office space or another area.

 Newsworthy social engineering attack examples